SAP-samples/ui5-typescript-walkthrough/steps/07/README.md

 };

 ```

-The model is now set on the view.
+The data in the model is now accessible to the view and all the child controls within that view.

+Models in OpenUI5 are used to store and manipulate data that is displayed in the view.
+By setting a model on the view, the data can be bound to UI controls in the view, allowing for automatic updating of the UI when the data changes.

 ***

 ### webapp/view/App.view.xml

-We include an `sap/m/Input` control in the view, allowing the user to input a recipient for greetings: We bind the value of the control to the name property of the recipient object in our JSON model by using simple binding syntax.
-Additionally, we combine the static text "Hello" with the name property from the data model and assign it to the description property of the input field.
-To ensure real-time updates, we set the `valueLiveUpdate` property of the input control to "true".
-This means that as the user types, the value will be immediately updated per keystroke and reflected in the data model.

-> :bulb: **Note:**
+We add an `sap/m/Input` control to our view, allowing the user to enter a name for the person they want to greet.

+To make this work, we connect, or 'bind', the value of the input control to the `name` attribute of the 'recipient' object in our JSON data model.
+We do this using a simple binding syntax, which is a straightforward way to link data between the model and the view.

->
+> :warning: **Important:** <br>
 > To bind a control property to your view model data you need to specify a [`sap.ui.base.ManagedObject.PropertyBindingInfo`](https://sdk.openui5.org/api/sap.ui.base.ManagedObject.PropertyBindingInfo) for the property.
 A binding info is always initiated by enclosing it in curly brackets `{…}`, and the properties defined in the BindingInfos API are placed within the brackets.
 >
 > You can omit all properties of the binding info and just provide the binding path as a simple string.
 A binding path consists of path segments separated by a slash (`/`) which point to a property in the model that you want to bind to.
 This applies all OpenUI5 provided models.
 >
 > Binding paths can be either absolute or relative.
 Absolute binding paths start with a slash, while relative binding paths start with a name token and are resolved relative to the context of the control that is being bound (we will discuss this further later on).

+In addition to this, we create a greeting message.
+We combine the static text "Hello" with the `name` attribute from our data model, and assign it to the `description` property of the input field.
+This means that the greeting message will dynamically update with whatever name the user enters.
+To ensure that the greeting message updates in real time as the user types, we set the `valueLiveUpdate` attribute of the input control to "true".

 ```xml
 <mvc:View controllerName="ui5.walkthrough.controller.App"